11001 vRddhir Adaic ←

 Whenever a rule says "optionally", you are free to apply the rule or not.

 Example.
-Rule nRca teaches "optionally replace R or nRNAm with RR".
+Rule nRca teaches "optionally replace the R of nRNAm with RR".
 This means that you may replace or not replace -- nRNAm and nRRNAm are both kosher.

 Rules actually use three words for "optionally" -- vibhASA, anyatarasyAm, and vA.
 All three mean "or not".